 About 795,000 Americans suffer a stroke every year.
-It’s the third most common cause of death (after heart attack and cancer) and the leading cause of mental and physical impairment.
-Survivors are often left with partial paralysis, speech impairment, drooping face, memory loss, or other consequence.
+It’s the third most common cause of death (after a heart attack and cancer) and the leading cause of mental and physical impairment.
+Survivors are often left with partial paralysis, speech impairment, drooping face, memory loss, or other consequences.
 One of every 5 people who survive a stroke needs institutional care within 3 months.
 It should be a priority to do all we can to prevent a stroke.

 What is a stroke?

 A stroke is a sudden loss of nerve/brain function caused by vascular (blood vessel) damage.
-Most strokes (more than 4 out of 5) are ischemic, meaning a blood vessel is blocked (often by a piece of plaque broken loose from an artery wall) or constricted (by intense spasm) that cuts off the flow of blood to an area of the brain.
+Most strokes (more than 4 out of 5) are ischemic, meaning a blood vessel is blocked (often by a piece of plaque broken loose from an artery wall) or constricted (by an intense spasm) that cuts off the flow of blood to an area of the brain.
 The other type of stroke is hemorrhagic in which there is leakage from a blood vessel into the brain.
 It’s less common but more likely to be fatal; up to 52% of victims die within 30 days.
 So either an area of the brain is deprived of blood (which brings essential nutrients and oxygen) or has blood spewed into it where it doesn’t belong.
-Brain cells in the affected area can’t function, and begin to die.
+Brain cells in the affected area can’t function and begin to die.
 Within a minute, almost 2 million brain cells can die; in a 10-hour course, over a billion brain cells may be killed.
 Yet, if blood flow is slowed down—not completely cut off—less sensitive brain cells can “hold their breath” for about 3 hours and not die of oxygen starvation.

 Stroke in the United States – CDC stats:

 - Stroke kills almost 130,000 Americans each year—that’s 1 out of every 20 deaths.